Rucadi/py-nixeval/README.md

 # py-nixeval

-Python bindings for evaluating and round‑tripping Nix expressions, powered by \[snix\_eval] and \[PyO3].
+Python bindings for evaluating and round‑tripping Nix expressions into Python Values, powered by \[snix\_eval] and \[PyO3].

 ## Features

 * **Parse Nix expressions** into native Python objects.
 * **Serialize Python objects** to JSON then convert back into Nix values using
-* **Windows support** Nix is usually not seen in windows, but thanks to tvix/snix projects now you can use it on windows
+* **Windows/Linux/Mac support** Nix is usually not seen in windows, but thanks to tvix/snix projects now you can use it on windows as well as common platforms.
 * **Seamless round‑trip** between Nix and Python data structures.

 ## Limitations